-We next discuss the modifications needed in this process if $d=1$ and we try to apply the GT to $\VM$ -- a periodic potential obtained from a $\USB$ potential $V$ by the process of mass transport discussed in the previous subsection.
+We now discuss the modifications needed in this process if $d=1$.
+The crucial feature which allows us to handle all $\USB$ potentials in 1-dimension but does not occur in higher dimensions is that the denominator in~\eqref{LP:solution} can only be small for $|\xi|\sim \rho$ when $\theta$ is close to $0$.
+We try to apply the GT to $\QM$ -- a periodic potential obtained from a $\USB$ potential $V$ by the process of mass transport discussed in the previous subsection.
+In fact, we will replace $V$ by $\QM$ with $\QM\equiv V$ on $B(0,\rho^{N'})$ and periodic at scale $\rho^{N'}$ \referee{so that~\eqref{LP:1} is satisfied}.
+We will denote this particular approximation to $V$ as ${}^PV$.
+In this article, this is the only `mass transport' of $V$ that is used.
 Recall, in particular, that the dual lattice, $\Gamma'$, now has elements of size $\rho^{-N'}$.
-As stated above, we plan to consider the case of $d>1$ in further publications, where we will have to impose additional restrictions on $V$.
+Because of this, the usual GT method does not suffice and we must modify it in a way described in the next subsection.\st{ As stated above, we plan to consider the case of $d>1$ in further publications, where we will have to impose additional restrictions on $V$. }